bluvibytes/zone-of-distrust/docs/ARCHITECTURE.md

 ZoD uses a CA-style authority because agent compromise occurs inside the decision process, not at the identity boundary.
 Traditional authorization assumes the caller is a trusted decision-maker once authenticated.
 ZoD assumes the caller may be adversarial while still authenticated.

+**The key distinction from API gateways:** API gateways assume a trustworthy caller making requests within authorized scope.
+ZoD assumes the caller is potentially compromised and validates not just authorization but also content, pattern, and intent.
+This is the fundamental architectural difference.

 Layer 4 therefore acts as an externalized policy decision point that is independent of the agent's reasoning process.

 This is not "PKI for agents."
 It is an action authorization plane that produces cryptographically verifiable execution approvals.

+**The CA is not an LLM-based reasoning component; it is a deterministic enforcement system.** Probabilistic signals (behavioral scores, risk assessments) may inform the CA's decision, but the CA itself applies deterministic rules.
+This prevents the "you just moved the vulnerability to another agent" objection—the CA cannot be prompt-injected because it does not reason.

+**The CA is a regulated control-plane component:** policy changes are treated as security-critical events requiring approval, immutably logged evidence, and rollback control.

+**Policy integrity chain:** The CA enforces a complete chain of custody for policy:
+- Policies stored in version-controlled repository (GitOps)
+- Signed at release time by authorized governance keys
+- CA only loads signed policy bundles with valid signatures
+- Policy version hash included in every token issuance log event
+- Rollback requires explicit approval and creates audit record

+This allows auditors to trace any enforcement decision back to the exact policy artifact that authorized it.

 #### CA Performance Model (Fast Path / Slow Path)